CASE STUDY CONCEPT: Maximizing Supply Chain Performance to Increase Company Profits.

 Login to SCM Globe and go to the online library.
 Load a copy of the “Paramount Hyderabad” supply chain into your account.

-In your account management screen click the “Edit” button next to Paramount Hyderabad and the supply chain that distributes Spice Max in southern India appears on your screen (click your browser “Refresh” button in case your screen does not display the supply chain as shown below).
+In your account management screen click the “Edit” button next to Paramount Hyderabad and the supply chain that distributes Spice Max in southern India appears on your screen (click your browser “Refresh” button if your screen does not display the complete supply chain as shown below).

-Now you can start looking at the current supply chain model and make changes.
+Now you can start looking at the current supply chain model and making changes.
 Click on the menus for products, facilities, vehicles, and routes on the right side of the screen.
-As you do this dialog boxes will open to display information about the entity you have selected.
-As you run simulations and find problems with the supply chain design you can type over some of these values to fix the problems that are found.
+As you do this dialog boxes will open to display information about the entity you have selected (as shown above).
+As you run simulations and find problems with the supply chain design you can type over some of the existing values (such as production rates, vehicles, delivery routes and delivery amounts, etc.) to fix the problems that are found.

 When you are ready to simulate, click on the “Simulation” button in upper right corner of the Edit screen.
-The Simulate screen will open in a new tab.
+The Simulate screen as shown below will open in a new browser tab.

-You can then go back to the Edit screen in the earlier tab and make any changes you think are required to fix the problem and get your simulation to run for 30+ days (new vehicle, new route, new delivery quantities, delay between departures for delivery vehicles etc).
+You can then go back to the Edit screen in the earlier tab and make any changes you think are required to fix the problem and get your simulation to run for 30+ days (add new vehicles, new routes, new delivery quantities, delay between departures for delivery vehicles, etc).

-Once you have made changes in the Edit screen you can run the simulation again.
-Go to the Simulate screen and click on “Reload Supply Chain”.
+Once you have made changes in the Edit screen then run the simulation again.
+Go to the browser tab with the Simulate screen and click on “Reload Supply Chain”.
 The changes you made will be updated and click “Play” to simulate again.

-Profit & Loss Reports and Key Performance Indicators
+Profit & Loss Report and Key Performance Indicators

 When the simulation completes 31 days or more, click on the “Stop” button.
 You can now download the simulation results as a comma separated values file (CSV file) by clicking on “Export Results to Excel”.
 Once downloaded to your computer you can open this file with any spreadsheet: Excel; Apple Numbers; Google Sheets; etc.

-Read more about how to analyze simulation data in the online guide section “Analyzing Simulation Data“.
-Toward the bottom of that section is the header “Download Simulation Data to Spreadsheet Reporting Template – Monthly P&L Report”.
-There you will find instructions for downloading your simulation data to your PC and creating monthly Profit & Loss Reports.
+Read more about how to analyze simulation data in the online guide page “Analyzing Simulation Data“.
+Toward the bottom of that page is the header “Export Simulation Data to Your Computer”.
+There you will find instructions for downloading your simulation data to your PC.
+Following that is “Import Simulation Data into Spreadsheet Reporting Template” which shows how to import your simulation data into a reporting template and create monthly Profit & Loss Reports.

 There is a custom Profit & Loss Reporting template created for this case study.
-This template has two tabs, when you import 30 days of simulation data into the simulation data tab, equations in the reporting tab will create a monthly profit and loss report plus key performance indicators (KPIs).
+It has two tabs, when you import 30 days of simulation data into the simulation data tab, equations in the reporting tab will create a monthly profit and loss report plus key performance indicators (KPIs).
 This is shown below.
-You can download a copy of this custom reporting template here
+Download a copy of Hyderabadi Biryani custom reporting template here

-Optimize the supply chain by choosing the best vehicles and routes for delivering products so as to meet demand at the stores while also maintaining minimum inventory on-hand and lowering transportation costs.
-You can read about ideas for cutting inventory and operating costs in this supply chain in the online guide section “Cutting Inventory and Operating Costs“.
+Optimize the supply chain by choosing the best vehicles, routes and delivery frequencies.
+Deliver products so as to meet demand at the stores while also maintaining minimum on-hand inventory and lowering storage and transportation costs.
+You can read about ideas for cutting inventory and operating costs in the online guide section “Cutting Inventory and Operating Costs“.

 Try different ideas for improving the operations and profitability of this supply chain.
 The simulations show you what works best.
 Keep improving your supply chain design based on what you learn from the simulations.
 What you learn in these simulations will also work on actual supply chains in the real world.